As of 6th July 2021, Fairywill has stopped selling all of its oral care products via Amazon.

 But countering that somewhat are the cost savings, and features you get for the price.

 As I touch on later in the reliability section, it does come with a warranty, which is stated as 1 years, but under EU law there is a requirement to cover such products for 2 years.
+Register online and you can extend this by 6 months, still not quite 2 though!

 To my knowledge should issues arise they are very prompt to sort them out, usually sending a replacement product.